 K. Landscaping.

 (1) Landscape plan required.
-The applicant, shall submit as part of the subdivision application a landscape plan prepared by a registered landscape architect which shall specify the number, location, and type of trees to be planted in the subdivision.
+The applicant shall submit as part of the subdivision application a landscape plan prepared by a registered landscape architect which shall specify the number, location, and type of trees to be planted in the subdivision.

 (2) Existing trees.
 Should suitable trees to meet the requirements of this section exist within the right-of-way or within 20 feet thereof on the abutting lot, the retention of such trees, if healthy, will be considered preferable to the planting of new trees.
 If such trees exist and are identified on the landscape plan, the Board will waive the planting of new trees in that area.

 (3) New trees.
 Trees shall be planted at the developer's expense along or within the right-of-way on both sides at intervals of approximately 50 feet, but no closer than 35 feet, along roads within the entire tract being subdivided, unless specifically exempted by the Board.
-All trees shall be of native or non invasive species and be the equivalent of well-rooted nursery-grown stock not less than one inch dbh in good condition and free of injury, harmful insects and diseases.
-Large trees and shrubs within rain gardens may be counted toward meeting the requirements of this section.
+All trees shall be of native or noninvasive species and be the equivalent of well-rooted nursery-grown stock not less than one inch dbh in good condition and free of injury, harmful insects and diseases.
+Large trees and shrubs within rain gardens may be counted toward meeting the requirements of this subsection.

 L. Retaining walls.
 Retaining walls with height measured from base ground level to the top of the structure of greater than five feet shall be designed by a registered structural engineer.
 A profile plan, soil analyses, and complete engineering calculations shall be provided.